Released on 01 April 2011.

-First staged in 1599, Shakespeare's history of Henry V's remarkable victory over the French at Agincourt and the subsequent peace between the two nations is also a study of war and kingship.
+Shakespeare's history of Henry V's remarkable victory over the French at Agincourt and the subsequent peace between the two nations is also a study of war and kingship.
 From his wild youth, Henry comes to embody all of the kingly virtues: courage, justice, integrity and honour.
-Written at the end of the life of Elizabeth I, this inspirational, gripping play struck a chord in a time of uncertainty.
+Ironically these qualities are brought to the fore by the realities of war.
+Written at the end of the life of Elizabeth I, Henry V told the British people that with strong leadership, they had little to fear at a time of uncertainty.

 It may be over 400 years since his death but The Bard has still got a thing or two to teach you.
 Here’s some of our favourite quotes from Shakespeare’s plays on love, happiness and biscuits.